 Air Force Officer Qualifying Test (AFOQT)

-Before earning a commission in the US Air Force, you must take and pass the Air Force Officer Qualifying Test (AFOQT).
+Before earning a commission in the US Air Force or Space Force, you must take and pass the Air Force Officer Qualifying Test (AFOQT).
 This test measures your aptitude in verbal and quantitative skills, and is also used for selection into rated career fields (pilots, navigators).
 The exam is similar to the SAT or ACT and takes roughly four to five hours to complete.
 The Det 800 staff administers the test each semester at the University of Tennessee.
 The exam is made up of twelve subtests: (1) Verbal Analogies, (2) Arithmetic Reasoning, (3) Word Knowledge, (4) Math Knowledge, (5) Instrument Comprehension, (6) Block Counting, (7) Table Reading, (8) Aviation Information, (9) General Science, (10) Rotated Blocks, (11) Hidden Figures, and (12) Self-Description Inventory.

 Cadets must take and pass the AFOQT to attend Field Training, and may only take it twice.
 If a cadet fails, they must wait at least six months after taking it the first time.
 It is highly recommended that you prepare for the exam before taking it.